 The body produces millions of new epidermal cells every day at the basal layer of the epidermis, whilst old dead skin cells on the outer layer of the skin continually flake off.
-This means you really do have the ablity to improve the health of your skin.
+This means you really do have the ability to improve the health of your skin.

 To help you do this, here are a few facts and some tips on what is good for your skin and what is not, from a holistic, natural perspective:

 - Nourish the skin from the inside.
 The skin, not unlike the rest of the body, thrives on a good supply of nutrients.
-Some of the best nutrients for skin health are: vitamin C, vitamin E, vitamin A, and essential fatty acids.
+Some of the best nutrients for skin health are vitamin C, vitamin E, vitamin A, and essential fatty acids.
 A diet high in raw vegetables and fruits is recommended.
 They not only provide beneficial nutrients for skin cells, but they also help with detoxification of the body, reducing the amount of toxins being excreted via the skin.

 - Avoid using skin care products and make-up (or basically anything that comes into contact with the skin) that contains chemical ingredients.

 - Avoid using anti-bacterial skin products as they disrupt the balance of beneficial, symbiotic bacteria that live on the skin, which help to improve resistance to bad bacteria.
-Plus, anti-bacterial soaps and lotions are not really necessary because the body comes fully equipped with it's own bacterial defence mechanism known as the acid mantle, which inhibits the growth of detrimental bacteria on the skin.
-Many soaps contain chemicals and synthetic substances that upset the skin's natural function, sometimes to the point of causing skin irritation, therefore it is best to just wash the hands with water, or use a nutrient-rich, organic, natural soap to maintain skin health.
+Plus, anti-bacterial soaps and lotions are not really necessary because the body comes fully equipped with its own bacterial defence mechanism known as the acid mantle, which inhibits the growth of detrimental bacteria on the skin.
+Many soaps contain chemicals and synthetic substances that upset the skin's natural function, sometimes to the point of causing skin irritation, therefore it is best to just wash the hands with water, or use a nutrient-rich, natural, botanical soap to maintain skin health.

-- If you accidently do get sunburnt, immediately, or as soon as possible, treat the burnt skin with either a cooled infusion of lavender or a few drops of organic lavender essential oil.
+- If you accidently do get sun-burnt, immediately, or at least as soon as possible, treat the burnt skin with either a cooled infusion of lavender or a few drops of organic lavender essential oil.
 Lavender s very effective for reducing the redness and inflammation of burns, fast-tracking the healing process.
 The inner gelatinous gel of the aloe vera plant and coconut oil are also both cooling and healing.

 - An interesting fact: freckles occur on the skin when melanin, which is produced by skin cells when the skin is exposed to sunlight, is overly concentrated in one spot rather than evenly produced as occurs in tanning of the skin.
 Melanin is actually produced in the skin to help protect the DNA of skin cells from the damaging effects of exposure to the ultra-volet rays of the sun.
 This is why brown dark-skinned people that produce a lot more melanin in the skin are less prone to skin cancer than white fair-skinned people.